cryotools/cosipy/README.md

 * Finish Model strucute
 * describe config options
 * describe plot routines
 # Introduction ##
+COSIPY solves the energy balance at the surface and is coupled to an adaptive vertical multilayer snow and ice module.
 ### Contact
 Tobias Sauter, tobias.sauter@fau.de <br>
 Anselm Arndt, anselm.arndt@geo.hu-berlin.de

 # Requirements
 ## Packages and libaries
+####Python 3
-* Python 3, any Python 3 version on any Operating System should and must work.
-If you think the reason of a problem might be your specific Python 3 version or your Operating System, please create a topic in the forum. <br> Model is tested and developed on:
+Any Python 3 version on any operating system should work.
+If you think the reason of a problem might be your specific Python 3 version or your operating system, please create a topic in the forum. $LINK$ <br> Model is tested and developed on:
   * Anaconda Distribution on max OS
   * Python 3.6.5 on Ubuntu 18.04
   * Anaconda 3 64-bit (Python 3.6.3) on CentOS Linux 7.4
-  * CLUSTER Innsbruck
+  * Cluster Innsbruck

-## Needed Python modules (with an Anaconda installation, they might be already installed):
+#### Needed Python modules (with an Anaconda installation, they might be already installed):
 * numpy
 * xarray
 * netcdf4